boushphong/dsa/2. Algorithms/Floyd-Warshall.md

 # Floyd-Warshall
-**Floyd-Warshall** is used to find the shortest path between all pairs of vertices in a weighted graph.
+**Floyd-Warshall** algorithm is used to find the shortest path between all pairs of vertices in a weighted graph.
 - Negative edges are allowed but there has to be no negative cycles.

 **Example:**